Anthony Robles: Youth

 Robles was born with only one leg for unknown reasons, but refused to wear a prosthetic leg, removing it at the age of 3.
 Due to his leg missing all the way up to the hip, he has no stump to attach a prosthetic limb to.
 He endeavored to work around his missing leg, strengthening his body with various exercises.
 When Robles was in the sixth grade, he set a record for the most pushups by a member of his school.
 He began wrestling in the eighth grade, joining in while watching one of his older cousins practice.

-As a freshman in high school Robles had a record of 5–8 and ranked last in the city of Mesa, Arizona, disadvantaged by being 10 pounds underweight for his weight class.
+As a freshman at Mesa High School, Robles had a record of 5–8 and ranked last in the city of Mesa, Arizona, disadvantaged by being 10 pounds underweight for his weight class.
 Robles benefited, however, from tremendous grip strength from his use of crutches.
 After intensive training, Robles found that he could use his unusually high center of gravity to defend against attack, and became skilled at several offensive moves including one he created.
-In his second year, Robles was ranked sixth in Arizona, and won two state wrestling championships going 96–0 in his junior and senior years combined at Mesa High School.
-Robles won a national championship as a senior, finishing his high school wrestling career with a record of 129–15.
+In his second year, Robles was ranked sixth in Arizona.
+His junior and senior years, Robles went 96–0 and won two Arizona state championships.
+Robles also won a national championship as a senior, and finished his high school wrestling career with a record of 129–15.